Hispanic population gains in rural counties spark South Dakota growth

 As more immigrants are drawn to manufacturing jobs, Zhang noted that communities can reach a “tipping point” where the level of education or job skills potentially becomes a drain on the community in terms of social services or other resources.

-In South Dakota, 15% of Hispanic males have a bachelor’s degree or higher, compared with 31.6 for white males.
+In South Dakota, only 15% of Hispanic males have a bachelor’s degree or higher, compared to 31.6 for white males.
 For females, the percentages are 27.8 for Hispanics and 35.3 for whites.

 The median household income in South Dakota is $57,045 for Hispanics and $69,702 for whites.